Clare Grogan: Music career

 Grogan developed her singing career as the lead singer of Altered Images, originally a five-piece band that included Johnny McElhone (later of the Scottish rock band Texas), whom she met while studying for her Highers exams.
 It became a four-person band with the departure of two members and the addition of Stephen Lironi, who played both guitar and drums.
 The band had several hits in the early 1980s, including "Happy Birthday", "Don't Talk to Me About Love", "I Could Be Happy" and "See Those Eyes".
 The group split up after the release of their third album, Bite (1983).

 In 1984, Grogan made a cameo appearance in the music video to "Young at Heart" by The Bluebells.

 Grogan later attempted a solo career, but after her single "Love Bomb" failed to gain chart success in 1987, her album Trash Mad was never released.
 Grogan formed Universal Love School in 1989 with Lironi, performing a series of gigs around the UK.
 However, it was short-lived and produced no hit singles.
 In 2000, she contributed vocals to the song "Night Falls Like a Grand Piano" on The 6ths' album Hyacinths and Thistles.
 She recorded a version of "Angels with Dirty Faces" for the Frankie Miller tribute album.
 The track "Her Hooped Dream" appears on The Ultimate Celtic Album.

-In 2002, Grogan performed as 'Altered Images' on the Here and Now Tour which featured other well known artists from the 1980s.
+In 2002, Grogan performed as Altered Images on the Here and Now Tour which featured other well known artists from the 1980s.
 She performed on similar tours in 2005, 2008 and 2009.
-She appeared with Chesney Hawkes, Toyah Willcox and Limahl as 'The 80s Supergroup' in the 2011 series of Let's Dance for Comic Relief.
+She appeared with Chesney Hawkes, Toyah Willcox and Limahl as The 80s Supergroup in the 2011 series of Let's Dance for Comic Relief.

 Grogan sometimes covers for radio presenters on BBC 6 Music.

 Grogan appeared in Series 2, Episode 2 of John Shuttleworth's Lounge Music on BBC Radio 4 on 27 November 2016.

 Clare Grogan is the inspiration for the song "True" by Spandau Ballet.

 Grogan began presenting shows on Absolute Radio 80s from 11 September 2017, presenting Monday to Thursday 8-9pm and Sundays 7-9pm.

-In 2021, Grogan duetted with Sharleen Spiteri on the track "Look What You’ve Done", from Hi, the tenth album released by Johnny McElhone's band Texas.
+In 2021, Grogan duetted with Sharleen Spiteri on the track "Look What You've Done", from Hi, the tenth album released by Johnny McElhone's band Texas.

 Writing

 Grogan's first book was published in October 2008, a children's novel (aimed at age 7 and up) titled Tallulah and the Teenstars, about a girl, Tallulah Gosh, who forms a pop band.

 In 2015, it was followed by Tallulah On Tour.

 Tallulah Gosh was an alias Grogan thought of using at the start of her career because Equity had already registered a Claire Grogan and a more showbiz name might help her career, but Bill Forsyth persuaded her that she would come to regret it.

-The band Tallulah Gosh took their name from the headline of an interview with Grogan in NME.
+The band Talulah Gosh took their name from the headline of an interview with Grogan in NME.